Quigley Conversion: 1983 GMC 3500 Vandura 4×4 – SOLD!

 October 5th Update – While updating our Truckin’ Tuesday database, we noticed a fresh listing for this rare Quigley-converted, four-wheel-drive GMC 3500.
 The seller continues asking $12,000 but appears to be open to reasonable offers.

 If you’ve been following GuysWithRides for a while, you already know any time we discover a full-size van featuring a four-wheel-drive conversion, it automatically gets featured on Truckin’ Tuesday.
-Our latest example is this 1983 GMC Vandura 3500 currently listed here on Craigslist in Allentown, Pennsylvania with a claimed 8,000 miles, a snowplow front, and an asking price of $12,000 or best offer.
+Our latest example is this 1983 GMC Vandura 3500 originally listed on Craigslist during the Fall of 2020 in Allentown, Pennsylvania with a claimed 8,000 miles, a snowplow front, and an asking price of $12,000 or best offer.
 Comparing this price against the Collector Car Market Review Online Tool confirms this private seller has his GMC optimistically priced $1,600 above the #1 “Excellent” condition value of $10,400.
 While we agree a premium is in order for the working four-wheel drive and the low mileage, the snowplow front confirms the few miles this van was used were very hard ones one the chassis.
-If you are serious about buying this Van and believe you have the negotiation skills needed to bring the price down a bit, you can start the conversation by calling Luis at (610) 533-1086.
-When you do, please remember to mention you saw his van featured here on GuysWithRides.com

 For 1983, the G-series van underwent a set of minor exterior and interior revisions.
 Alongside the C/K pickup trucks, the grille was redesigned, with Chevrolet receiving a horizontally-split grille and GMC receiving a 6-segment grille; rectangular headlamps were standard on all vehicles.
 The vans received updated fender badging, with each division receiving its own design (distinct from the C/K series).
 Offered in 1500, 2500, and 3500 series, the GMC Vandura cargo van and GMC Rally passenger van were the GMC counterparts of the Chevrolet Chevy Van and Sport Van.
 This van features a Quigley four-wheel-drive conversion.
 Quigley is located in Manchester, PA, and their website claims the company to be “the oldest, largest and most successful manufacturer of high-quality four-wheel-drive conversions for full-sized vans and “cut-aways” in the world.
 Their process typically consists of using contemporary 4×4 parts from the Chevrolet C/K truck family to make the conversion.